Mason Wells Newsletter 2016 – Volume 3

 Whitehall is a Mason Wells Fund III portfolio company.
 This acquisition represents Whitehall’s fourth processed cheese manufacturing facility.
-The Company’s original plant, located in Whitehall, Wisconsin specializes in block, shredded, diced, dried, and grated applications.
-A second plant in Whitehall, Wisconsin specializes in individually wrapped slices, slice on slice, loaves, and Ricotta.
+The Company’s original plant, located in Whitehall, Wisconsin specializes in the block, shredded, diced, dried, and grated applications.
+The second plant in Whitehall, Wisconsin specializes in individually wrapped slices, slice on slice, loaves, and Ricotta.

 A third plant, located in Hillsboro, Wisconsin is where some of Whitehall’s unique innovations are produced, such as cream cheese, alfredo sauce base, dry blends, and the Company’s Parmesan line.

 The Slippery Rock facility is expected to be operational this fall and will provide additional capacity as the Company meets the growing demands of its customer base, both domestically and internationally.